Rudolf Kirchschläger: Presidency

 Kirchschläger was elected President of Austria in 1974.
 In a programmatic lecture at Innsbruck University in February 1971 he outlined his understanding of an "ethical foreign policy".
 In 1974, he issued a pardon to convicted Austrian Nazi war criminal Franz Novak, who had coordinated the railroad deportation of European Jews to concentration and extermination camps.

 In 1980, he was elected for a second term with an approval rate of 80%, the highest rate ever obtained in any presidential elections.
 In February 1984, he paid the first state visit of an Austrian president to the United States.

+Post-presidency

+Kirchschläger would be interviewed in 1998 by Karen Lienhardt to contribute to Lienhardt's paper called Transformation and Sematic Change of Austrian Neutrality.
+Kirchschläger would notably conclude that neutral status supports and has secured Austrian sovereignty and security by allowing Austria to attain international significance through its role as a mediator, international peace meeting place, and refuge for asylum seekers.
+Kirchschläger uniquely holds neutrality in higher regard with respect to its role in ensuring Austrian security compared to other interviewees such as Hugo Portisch and Kurt Waldheim.